 Unlike Gyutou knives, Santoku blades are fully flat.
 While you can’t use these knives to cut using a rocking motion, these knives are great for chopping in an up and down style cut.
 The blade is fixed to naturally create thin style cuts.
 Plus, the wide blade can also be used to scoop vegetables or thinly chopped meat directly into a pan.

-3. Sujihiki / Slicer
+3. Sujihiki Slicing Knife

 The Sujihiki is akin to the European slicer knife.
 These long, thin knives are longer than the typical chef or multipurpose blade.
-These knives usually have a blade that’s about 12-inches long.
+These knives usually have a blade that’s up to 12-inches long.
 Sujihiki means “muscle or tendon cutter” which makes perfect sense since these knives are mainly used to slice through ultra-thin cuts of meat or fish.

 This super-thin knife has an excellent edge and is made of a super hard cut of steel.
 Though all knives need to be sharpened regularly to perform properly, you won’t have to sharpen your Sujihiki blade quite as much as others.